msr8/spotify/README.md

 docker run -it -p 8000:8000 --name spotify-cont maybemsr8/spotify
 ```

-Now you can access the webserver at `http://127.0.0.1:8000`.
+Give it a minute to initialise everything and then you can access the webserver at `http://127.0.0.1:8000`.
 If you want to run the webserver again, you can use the following command:
 ```bash
 docker start -i spotify-cont
 ```